A Unified Formulation of Geometry-aware Dynamic Movement Primitives: Preliminaries

-\textbf{Exponential and Logarithmic Map:} The tangent spaces and their bases provide the ability to perform linear algebra.
-In order to perform computations on the manifold a distance preserving mapping system is needed to switch between $\TPM$ and $\calM$, \figref{fig:ts}.
-These mapping operators are: \begin{itemize} \item[--] \textit{The logarithmic map} is a function that maps a point ${\bm{A}\in\calM}$ into a point $\bm{a}\in\TPM$ (see \figref{fig:ts}).
+The tangent spaces and their bases provide the ability to perform linear algebra.
+In order to perform computations on the manifold while preserving distances, a mapping system is needed to switch between the tangent space $\TPM$ and the manifold $\calM$, see \figref{fig:ts}.
+These mapping operators are: \begin{itemize}[leftmargin=10pt,noitemsep] \item \textbf{The logarithmic map} $\left(\Log{\PP}{\cdot}\right)$ is a function that maps a point ${\bm{A}\in\calM}$ into a point $\bm{a}\in\TPM$ (see \figref{fig:ts}).
+It is defined as: